 - Subcutaneous chemotherapy is injected just under the skin, usually in the thigh or belly.

-Although chemotherapy targets cancer cells, which grow faster than normal cells, some healthy cells are also affected.
-These include cells that normally grow quickly, such as cells in the hair and in the lining of the mouth.
+Chemotherapy targets cancer cells, which grow faster than normal cells.
+This means that some healthy cells are also affected.
+These include cells that normally grow quickly, such as cells in the hair, blood and in the lining of the mouth.

 Your child may experience some side effects because of the effects of chemotherapy on healthy cells.
 Chemotherapy affects each person differently – your child may experience none, some or many of these side effects: